CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

-# falcon-container-sensor-pull
+# Falcon Container Sensor Pull Script

-Bash script to pull latest Falcon Container or Node Kernel Mode DaemonSet Sensor from the CrowdStrike Container Registry to your local docker registry or remote registry with Skopeo
+This bash script pulls the latest **Falcon Container** or **Node Kernel Mode DaemonSet** sensor from the CrowdStrike container registry to your local Docker registry or remote registries.

+## Security Recommendations

+### Use cURL version 7.55.0 or newer

+We have identified a security concern related to cURL versions prior to 7.55, which required request headers to be set using the `-H` option, thus allowing potential secrets to be exposed via the command line.
+In newer versions of cURL, you can pass headers from stdin using the `@-` syntax, which addresses this security concern.
+Although our script offers compatibility with the older method through the use of the `--allow-legacy-curl` optional command line flag, we strongly urge you to upgrade cURL if your environment permits.

+To check your version of cURL, run the following command: `curl --version`

-## Prerequisite:
+## Prerequisites

 - Script requires the following commands to be installed:
   - `curl`